YDJ-FE/ts-react-vite_or_webpack/README.md

 We do not use any mock tools(Anyway, you can use the data format from server response to achieve it!), all data interaction depends on [a real node service with nest and mongodb](https://github.com/jackple/showcase).
 Integration is in our future plan!
 We will make sure that you still can fully separate client and server side. 😁😁😁

-## primary packages

--   webpack-4.x (fixing on 4.28.4 avoid dynamic import error)
--   babel-7.x
--   typescript-3.x
--   react-16.x
--   mobx-5.x ([5.x makes your application must be running in the browser that support es2015+](https://github.com/mobxjs/mobx#browser-support), if you are not willing, you can use 4.x)
--   react-router-4
--   mobx-react-router

 ## characteristics

 -   use [ant design](https://ant.design/index-cn) as UI framework